• Skip to primary navigation

 Getting into Better Alignment

-Some general cues I used for posture were:
+Some general cues I like for posture are:

 • stand tall with ears over shoulders,